mgmartinezl/Data-Science-in-AWS/README.md

 - __Logging Microservice__ interfaces between the data lake microservices and Amazon CloudWatch Logs.

-Finally, the solution uses an Amazon Elasticsearch Service cluster to index data lake package data for searching.
+All the previous microservices use [AWS Lambda](https://aws.amazon.com/lambda/) as the provisioner of the back-end services that can be consumed through a CLI or through the web console deployed as part of the solution.
+Some advantages of AWS Lambda are: avoid the use and management of servers and the continuous scaling of the application by running each code request in parallel.

-#### 1.2.1.
+#### 1.2.2.
 Object storage (Charlie)

 In a data lake the structure of the data or schema is not defined when data is captured.
 In fact, We can store data without considering design or caring about the information we must extract from this data in the future.

-The AWS data lake solution stores and registers datasets and manifest files of any size in their native form in an Amazon S3 bucket.
+The AWS data lake solution stores and registers datasets and manifest files of any size in their native form in an [Amazon S3](https://aws.amazon.com/s3/) bucket.
-A second Amazon S3 bucket configured for static website hosting hosts the data lake console which is exposed via the Amazon CloudFront to avoid direct access through the S3 endpoint.
+A second S3 bucket configured for static website hosting hosts the data lake console which is exposed via the [Amazon CloudFront](https://aws.amazon.com/cloudfront/) to avoid direct access through the S3 endpoint.

 #### 1.2.3.
 Data catalog (Charlie)

 When we work with data lakes there is a complexity added as there is not oversight of the contents.
 Therefore it is important to track the metadata.
-The data lake solution uses Amazon DynamoDB tables to persist metadata for the data packages, settings, and user cart items.
+The data lake solution uses __Amazon DynamoDB__ tables to persist metadata for the data packages, settings, and user cart items.
 The following tables are available:

 - __data-lake-packages:__ persistent store for data package title and description, and a list of groups that can access the package
 - __data-lake-metadata:__ persistent store for metadata tag values associated with packages